Health Checks (Enterprise)

 Available in Rundeck Enterprise

-Health Checks allow you to check the Health Status of Nodes periodically and on-demand.
-You can show the heatlh status visually in the GUI, and use the status to filter out unhealthy nodes when running Jobs.
+Health Checks allow the ability to check the Health Status of Nodes periodically and on-demand.
+It can show the heatlh status visually in the GUI, and use the status to filter out unhealthy nodes when running Jobs.

-Configure how you want to determine the Health Statuses of your Nodes, using a Command or Script.
+Configure how to determine the Health Statuses of Nodes in Rundeck, using a Command or Script.

-Capture output of the command or script to add as attributes to your nodes.
+Capture output of the command or script to add as attributes to the nodes in Rundeck.

 Use the secondary node filter feature of Jobs to pre-filter out unhealthy nodes, and see which nodes will be targetted and which will be filtered out before running a Job.